RahulAutade2288/digital-payments-system-blueprint/README.md

-# digital-payments-system-blueprint
-A detailed blueprint for designing secure, scalable digital payment systems.
-Includes architecture diagrams, workflows, and integration guides for U.S. networks like FED, SWIFT, ACH, and RTP.
-Ideal for banks, fintechs, and developers building real-time transaction and compliance-driven payment platforms.
+# Digital Payments System Blueprint

+A comprehensive repository for building and understanding digital payment systems in the banking sector.

+## Included Documents

+- Payment system architecture and lifecycle
+- ACH payment processing flow
+- Wire transfer processes
+- SWIFT messaging system
+- Real-Time Payments (RTP) architecture

+## Folder Structure

+- `documentation/` – Contains detailed PDFs (min.
+5 pages each) with diagrams, tables, and references.

+This repository is ideal for fintech architects, developers, and compliance professionals.